 - Copy and paste the following text into the .pgpass file.
 Replace dbname with the name of the database you want to back up, dbusername with a user who has access to the database, and password with the database user's password:

 - Save the changes to the .pgpass file and exit the text editor.

 At the command prompt, type the following command:

 chmod 600 .pgpass

-The pg_dump program only runs if the correct permissions are set for the .pgpass file.
+For the pg_dump program to work correctly, the correct permissions must be set on the .pgpass file.

 Create a cron job that runs the following command.
-Replace DBNAME with the name of the database you want to back up, and replace PATH with the path where you want to store the database backup file.
+Replace dbusername with the user who has access to the database, replace dbname with the name of the database you want to back up, and replace path with the path where you want to store the database backup file.
 This example uses backup.pgsql for the backup's filename, but you can use any filename you want:

 - For information about how to use cPanel to create a cron job, please see this article.